christroutner/electrum-cash/README.md

 # electrum-cash

+**Note**: This is my personal fork of [Jonathan Silverblood's excellent electrum-cash library](https://gitlab.com/GeneralProtocols/electrum-cash)

 Electrum-cash is a lightweight `JavaScript` library that lets you connect with one or more `Electrum` servers.
 It offers encrypted connections by default, performs the expected protocol version negotiation and automatically keeps your connection alive until your close it.